googleapis/google-cloud-java/gcloud-java-examples/README.md

     target/appassembler/bin/Stat gs://mybucket/myfile.txt
     ```

-    The sample doesn't have anything special about GCS in it, it just opens files via the NIO API.
+    The sample doesn't have anything special about Google Cloud Storage in it, it just opens files
-    It lists gcloud-java-nio as a dependency, and that enables it to interpret `gs://` paths.
+    via the NIO API.
+It lists gcloud-java-nio as a dependency, and that enables it to interpret
+    `gs://` paths.

 Troubleshooting
 ---------------